Fluvoxamine (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, heart disease, bleeding problems, epilepsy or seizures, low sodium in the blood, a history of mania, or a recent heart attack.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, bleeding problems, glaucoma, epilepsy or seizures, heart disease, or you had a heart attack, or a history of seizures, depression, or mental health problems.
 Tell your doctor if you smoke.